 The MDX Service and MDX Toolkit are app wrapping technologies that prepare enterprise apps for secure deployment with XenMobile.
 For information about XenMobile MDX Service, our cloud tool, see XenMobile MDX Service.
 For information about XenMobile MDX Toolkit, the traditional MDX wrapping process, see MDX Toolkit.

 The XenMobile Service solution uses the same web console as an on-premises XenMobile deployment.
-In this way, day-to-day administration of your Cloud solution, such as policy, app, and device management, occurs in a similar way as an on-premises XenMobile deployment.
-For information about managing apps and devices in the XenMobile console, see Getting started workflows.
+In this way, day-to-day administration of your Cloud solution, occurs in a similar way as an on-premises XenMobile deployment.

 Some configuration changes to XenMobile Server require a restart of the server nodes.
 Typically, the XenMobile console lets you know when a restart is needed.
 To request a restart of the server nodes, contact technical support at https://www.citrix.com/contact/technical-support.html.